Hydrospheredata/mist/README.md

 ######Mist Python Spark Job

-Import [mist](https://github.com/Hydrospheredata/mist/tree/master/src/main/python) and implemented method *doStuff*.
+Import [mist](https://github.com/Hydrospheredata/mist/tree/master/src/main/python) and implement method *doStuff*.

 The following are Spark Contexts aliases to be used for convenience: